-The Sanctuary is located between North Gower and Kemptville in a lovely rural environment, about 45 minutes south of Ottawa, Ontario.
+The Sanctuary is located between North Gower and Kemptville in a lovely rural environment surrounded by hundreds of acres of forest, about 45 minutes south of downtown Ottawa, Ontario.
 There is no public transit to the wildlife sanctuary.
 There is a limited number of shared accommodations available for out-of-town applicants.

 Job duties include, but are not limited to:

-Internships are full-time volunteer positions.
 Terms are a minimum of three months and maximum of eight months between March 1 and October 31.
 Interns work an average of 40-50 hours per week on a rotating schedule, which includes days, evenings, weekends and holidays.
-On working days, interns may be required to take baby animals home for overnight feedings.
-Overtime is often required.
+Interns work an average of five days a week, with two consecutive days off and every second weekend off.

-Interns receive an honorarium of $150 per week to help cover incidental expenses.
-Interns who complete their full term with above-average job performance will receive a written reference.
+Full-time internships are volunteer positions.
+Interns receive an honorarium of $200 per week to help cover incidental expenses.
 There is a limited number of shared accommodations available for out-of-town applicants.

 Ideal interns are mature, hardworking, reliable and conscientious individuals who will commit to their full term and work long hours.
 Work is often fast-paced, repetitive and requires working outdoors in all kinds of weather.
 Interns should be able to perform physically demanding tasks, such as heavy lifting.
 Most applicants are involved in biology, wildlife, environmental or veterinary-related studies, but we will consider all applicants who demonstrate an enthusiastic, hardworking attitude and who will become an integral member of our rehabilitation team.

-To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email to firstname.lastname@example.org - Preference will be given to applicants who apply for a term greater than three months.
-Applicants are interviewed on a first-come, first-served basis so apply early.
+To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email to firstname.lastname@example.org Preference will be given to applicants who apply for a term greater than three months.

 * Rabies Vaccine Information